-- The eastern side of Sir Graham Kirkham Avenue is defined by two lines 5.59 of mature avenue planting.
-A shop is proposed here in the location of the large building south of the stable block, which would invite and facilitate movement through this part of the Site, and correspondingly introduce more people to appreciate the special interest of the stables. - 5.60 The building types within Plot 6 are derived from development in the wider context, with a range of two storey houses with pitched roofs proposed for the boundary with Sir Graham Kirkham Avenue, with varied brick tones and detailing. - 5.61 In terms of scale, the buildings would sit within the height envelope established by the AHT buildings, but would provide a more permeable, attractive development. - The scale of development here is of 1.5-2 storeys, and set at a distance of approximately 100m from the stables, thus allowing the listed building to maintain its prominence. - The redevelopment of the land to the east of the stables within Plot 6 5.63 would have a neutral effect on the setting of the listed building - whilst visible, the built form would not affect the appreciation of the listed building, or its intrinsic significance. - 5.64 The new buildings would better respond to the character of the listed building through their use of an appropriate material palette. - The change from institutional use to residential would open the site to greater access, and improve the opportunity to see and appreciate the listed building through the new pedestrian/cycle routes adjacent. - The extensive hardstanding associated with the AHT buildings would be 5.66 - As a whole we find that the new development to the south would preserve 5.67 the contribution made by setting to the listed building.

-- 5.68 Taken as a whole, the proposals would introduce a more suburban character to the setting of the listed building.
-However, this change would be from the existing business park complex to the south, which is a detracting feature in the building's setting, and would also improve the opportunity for more people to appreciate the historic and architectural interest of the Stables through the activation of the Site and the encouragement of movement along new pedestrian and cycle ways, and the increased use of the paddock to the north for recreational purposes. - 5.69 These aspects are, in our view, an improvement from the baseline scenario. - The change in character of the paddock would erode slightly the legibility of this part of the Stables' setting as a paddock associated with an equestrian use.
-But this needs to be considered as part of the proposals as a whole. - The significance of the listed building would be preserved.
+- The eastern side of Sir Graham Kirkham Avenue is defined by two lines of mature avenue planting.
+A shop is proposed here in the location of the large building south of the stable block, which would invite and facilitate movement through this part of the Site, and correspondingly introduce more people to appreciate the special interest of the stables. - 5.60 The building types within Plot 6 are derived from development in the wider context, with a range of two storey houses with pitched roofs proposed for the boundary with Sir Graham Kirkham Avenue, with varied brick tones and detailing. - In terms of scale, the buildings would sit within the height envelope 5.61 established by the AHT buildings, but would provide a more permeable, attractive development. - 5.62 The scale of development here is of 1.5-2 storeys, and set at a distance of approximately 100m from the stables, thus allowing the listed building to maintain its prominence. - The redevelopment of the land to the east of the stables within Plot 6 5.63 would have a neutral effect on the setting of the listed building - whilst visible, the built form would not affect the appreciation of the listed building, or its intrinsic significance. - The new buildings would better respond to the character of the listed 5.64 building through their use of an appropriate material palette. - The change from institutional use to residential would open the site to 5.65 greater access, and improve the opportunity to see and appreciate the listed building through the new pedestrian/ cycle routes adjacent. - The extensive hardstanding associated with the AHT buildings would be 5.66 removed. - 5.67 As a whole we find that the new development to the south would preserve the contribution made by setting to the listed building. - 5.68 Taken as a whole, the proposals would introduce a more suburban character to the setting of the listed building.
+However, this change would be from the existing business park complex to the south, which is a detracting feature in the building's setting, and would also improve the opportunity for more people to appreciate the historic and architectural interest of the Stables through the activation of the Site and the encouragement of movement along new pedestrian and cycle ways, and the increased use of the paddock to the north for recreational purposes.

+- 5.69 scenario.

+- 5.70 as a whole.

+- 5.71